GaloisInc/smaccmpilot-stm32f4/src/smaccm-datalink/README.md

 ## Building

-This library and its tests should be built using the included `Makefile`.
+This library and its tests should be built using the included `Makefile` (requires the [Stack](http://www.haskellstack.org/) build tool).
+Run `make test` to build the library and run all tests.
-Run the `make create-sandbox` target first to create a cabal sandbox in this directory and install all dependencies.

-Run the `make test` target to build all tests.
 Individual tests are described below.

 ## Tests